Class 2

 Logic drift is the phenomenon where AI unintentionally modifies existing business logic.

-In traditional development, regression bugs (when adding a new feature breaks something that used to work) exist too.
+In traditional development, regression bugs (where adding a new feature breaks something that used to work) exist too.
 But drift is different.
-Unintended changes happen across the entire codebase without the developer’s awareness.
+Changes the developer did not intend happen without the developer’s awareness, across the entire codebase.

 Why does this happen?

-When you tell AI “add a new feature,” AI reads existing code and inserts the new feature.
-In this process, it “tidies up” or “optimizes” existing code.
-From AI’s perspective, it made things cleaner.
-But the business rule you intentionally put in 3 weeks ago — for example, “VIP customers get 10% discount, regular customers 5%” — AI might judge as “duplicate code” and merge it.
+When you tell AI to “add a new feature,” AI reads the existing code and inserts the new feature.
+In this process, it “cleans up” or “optimizes” existing code.
+From AI’s perspective, it made things neater.
+But a business rule you intentionally placed 3 weeks ago — say, “VIP customers get 10% discount, regular customers get 5%” — AI may judge as “duplicate code” and merge.

 A concrete scenario: